The unseen wonders of nuclear power

 OPG will soon expand the production of life-saving medical isotopes to its Darlington Nuclear station.

-An innovative collaboration between OPG’s wholly-owned subsidiary, Canadian Nuclear Partners, and BWX Technologies will see Molybdenum-99 harvested from reactors at Darlington beginning as early as 2020.
+An innovative collaboration between OPG’s wholly-owned subsidiary, Canadian Nuclear Partners, and BWX Technologies (BWXT) will see Molybdenum-99 harvested from reactors at Darlington beginning as early as 2020.

 Under this important supply agreement, the station will provide irradiation services to produce the isotope, which is used in over 30 million diagnostic and medical imaging treatments around the world each year, helping to detect illnesses like cancer and heart disease.